Role of feedback

 Transcreation

-The idea to trans-create things is recognized mostly for painting or other visual art styles.
-The matter here yet is, how can we trans-create with language? ■More
+We people mostly trans-create with painting or other visual art styles.
+How can we trans-create with language? ■More

 Notes for